-Section 10.
+Section 11.
 Public Testimony and Public Hearings.

 - (a) All meetings of the board and panels of the board are open to the public and must be held at a time and place determined by the board. - (b) The chair shall have the authority to call special meetings of the board.

 The presiding officer of a panel acts as the panel's chair pursuant to Section 8-3 of the Dallas City Code, and shall have the authority to call special meetings of that panel.
-The officer calling a special meeting shall designate the time and the place of the meeting.
-Special meetings must be called by the chair at the request of at least one-third of the board. - (c) The board secretary shall notify all affected members of the date, time, and place of either a regular or special meeting. - (d) No regular or special meeting may be held unless 75 percent of the panel members, either regular or alternate, are in attendance. - (e) Any interested party may appear in person or by agent or attorney at the public hearing. - (f) Members of the public may speak at regular and special meetings of the board regarding any item on the board's posted agenda before or during the board's consideration of the item (e.g. minutes, appeals, compliance cases).
-Each speaker will have a maximum of three minutes to speak unless the time is shortened or extended by a majority vote of the board.
-Any member of the public requiring the use of a translator to relay public comments shall be afforded twice the amount of time as a member of the public who does not require a translator. - (g) After a case is called, the applicant shall state his case, anyone in favor shall be heard next, then anyone in opposition shall be heard, and the applicant shall have the opportunity to make a reply.
+The officer calling a special meeting shall designate the time and the place of the meeting subject to availability.
+Special meetings must be called by the chair at the request of at least one-third of the board.

+- (c) The board secretary shall notify all affected members of the date, time, and place of either a regular or special meeting. - (d) The applicant has the burden of proof to establish the necessary facts to warrant favorable action of the board. - (e) Any interested party may appear in person or by agent or attorney at the public hearing. - (f) Members of the public may offer public testimony at regular and special meetings of theboard regarding any item on the board's posted agenda before or during the board's consideration of the item (e.g. minutes, appeals, compliancecases).
+Each speaker will have a maximum of three minutes to speak unless the time is shortened or extended by the presiding officer.
+Any member of the public requiring the use of a translator to relay public comments shall be afforded twice the amount of time as a member of the public who does not require a translator. - (g) After a case is called, the applicant shall have up to five minutes to state his or her case.
+Anyone in favor shall be heard next for up to five minutes, then anyone in opposition shall be heard for up to five minutes.
+The applicant shall have up to five minutes to make a reply.
+Before the applicant begins, the presiding officer can limit the applicant's time, equally limit the time of the speakers in favor or opposition, or both. - (h) All applicants, members of the public, or witnesses who wish to address the board during a public hearing shall be sworn in. - (i) The director shall provide sufficient staff at hearings to ensure that the board can make a fair determination. - (j) If a case is called for hearing in due order on the docket and the applicant or anyone on his or her behalf does not appear, the panel may hold the case over to the following hearing at which time it will be called again.
+The panel may also approve a case or deny a case for lack of appearance at the first call at its discretion.
+If no one appears the second time, the case must be denied with prejudice.